DanPoznanski/mywebcum/content/posts/Rclone gdrive/index.md

 n/s/q> n
 ```
-Enter name for new remote.
+Enter new name for drive.
 ```
 name> Google Drive
 ```
 Option Storage.
+My drive its Google drive its number 17
 ```
 Type of storage to configure.
 Choose a number from below, or type in your own value.